-There are eleven core courses: Interlocutory Advocacy and Interviewing; Trial Advocacy; Mediation and Negotiation; Litigation Writing and Drafting; Commercial Writing and Drafting; Conveyancing Practice; Wills and Probate Practice; Corporate and Commercial

-Practice; Civil Litigation Practice; Criminal Litigation Practice; and Professional Conduct and Practice.
+There are eleven core courses: Interlocutory Advocacy and Interviewing; Trial Advocacy; Mediation and Negotiation; Litigation Writing and Drafting; Commercial Writing and Drafting; Conveyancing Practice; Wills and Probate Practice; Corporate and Commercial Practice; Civil Litigation Practice; Criminal Litigation Practice; and Professional Conduct and Practice.

-Students must also take three courses from the following seven electives: Bar Course; Foundations in Mainland Related Legal Transactions; International Arbitration Practice;

-Family Law Practice; Financial Regulatory Practice; Personal Injuries Practice; and Chinese for Legal Practice.
+Students must also take three courses from the following eight electives: Bar Course; Foundations in Mainland Related Legal Transactions; International Arbitration Practice; Family Law Practice; Financial Regulatory Practice; Personal Injuries Practice; Chinese for Legal Practice; and International Mooting and Advocacy.

-Changes in 2018/2019 and 2019-2020 academic years
+Changes in 2019-2020 and 2020-21 academic years

-There are no major curriculum changes to be carried out in 2019/2020.
-The elective course "Chinese for Legal Practice" continues to be offered in 2019/2020.
-We aim to equip students of this course with the practical Chinese drafting and Cantonese oral advocacy skills that are often required in legal practice in Hong Kong.
-The course of International Mooting and Advocacy was introduced in 2019-20 to enhance the choice of elective courses and to provide an opportunity for students to take part in mooting competitions.
+There are no major curriculum changes to be carried out in 2020/2021.
+The course of International Mooting and Advocacy introduced in 2019-20 continues to be offered to enhance the choice of elective courses and to provide an opportunity for students to take part in mooting competitions.